visionelixir/framework/docs/services/app.md

 `.container()` Returns the local request/response level container (see the container documentation for more info)

 `.globalContainer()` Returns the global application level container (see the container documentation for more info)

+## Types

+`VisionElixirConfig` - The configuration interface for the app

+`Service` - Interface for the ServiceClasses to implement

+`SERVICE_APP` - Constant for the container registration string